qfpl/reflex-workshop/pages/behaviors/instances.md

 ```
 which lets us transform a `Behavior` at every point in time.
 =====
-Another commonly instance is the `Applicative` instance which gives us:
+Another commonly used instance is the `Applicative` instance which gives us:
 ```haskell
 pure  :: Reflex t => a -> Behavior t a
 (<*>) :: Reflex t => Behavior t (a -> b) -> Behavior t a -> Behavior t b